-This briefing draws upon a literature search of the sources Emcare, Embase, Global Health, Health Management Information Consortium (HMIC), Medline, NICE Evidence, PsycINFO, Social Policy and Practice, TRIP Database Pro, and Google and OpenGrey for grey literature from January 2003 to March 2019.
+This briefing draws upon a literature search of the sources Ovid Emcare, Embase, Global Health, Health Management Information Consortium (HMIC), Medline, NICE Evidence, PsycINFO, Social Policy and Practice and TRIP Database Pro from January 2003 to March 2019.

-51 highly relevant citations were used to produce this evidence briefing.
-111 additional papers were considered to be 'of interest' and details can be obtained on request.
+53 highly relevant citations were used to produce this evidence briefing.
+114 additional papers were considered to be 'of interest' and details can be obtained on request.